Towards Improved Input Masking for Convolutional Neural Networks: Proposed Method: Layer Masking

 It is clear that our masking procedure should propagate forward the outputs which only depend on the unmasked input, and discard those outputs which depend only on the masked portion.
 However, it is not immediately obvious how to handle the outputs from the convolutions over the mask edge.
 The challenge here is that edge convolutions contain valuable information about the edges, and if we discard them at each layer, the unmasked portion of the image can quickly vanish to zero.
 Thus, we choose to propagate forward the edge convolutions.
 However, there is the danger of them distorting the natural distribution of the layer activations, as the output unavoidably depends on the masked out region which is filled with zeros.
 For example, in the third figure (bottom row) of \cref{fig:example_acts}, we see a slice of the activations obtained after applying the 1st residual block of ResNet-50 on the image with the central square region masked out at every layer, but including all the edge convolutions in the output.
 We see that the convolutions at the top edge of the mask result in a brighter top edge which indicates high activations.
 This is undesirable since this is an artifact created due to the masking method.
 We hypothesize that this is because the abrupt transition between the unmasked input and zeros trigger the filters sensitive to edges, thus creating a large activation.

 To mitigate this issue, rather than just fill the masked out portion with zeros, we pad the unmasked portion using a variant of replication padding we call \textbf{neighbor padding}.
 Specifically, we iteratively assign the masked input cells adjacent to the mask edge with the average value of its immediate non-zero neighbors.
 This process is continued till the width of the padding is at least $k$, the kernel size of the layer.
 In \cref{fig:neighbor_pad}, we see that after the cells near the edge are progressively filled using the values of its neighbors, the resultant image looks very natural and there is no sharp discontinuity near the edge.
-We find experimentally that this works much better than padding with zeros (see \cref{tab:ablation_auc}).
+In an ablation study (see supplementary), we find that this works much better than padding with zeros.

-We also have to propagate the masks forward, such that for the output of any layer, the propagated mask at that layer is of the same shape as the output and indicates which output values need to be masked out by the following layers.
+We also have to propagate the masks forward, such that for the output of any layer, the corresponding mask is of the same shape as the output and indicates which output values need to be masked out by the following layers.
 Since edge convolutions are not discarded at any step, the propagated mask must contain 1 for all output cells which depends on the unmasked portion of the input, and 0 everywhere else.